Anisotropic Scalar Field Dark Energy with a Disformally Coupled Yang-Mills Field: The model

 where $\mathcal{F}^{\mu\nu b} \equiv \frac{F^{\mu\nu b}}{2\gamma}-h\gamma F^{\;\;\mu b}_{\alpha}\nabla^{\nu} \phi \nabla^{\alpha} \phi$, $D_{\mu} \equiv \nabla_{\mu}-i \tilde{g}\left[A_{\mu}, *\right]$ denotes the gauge covariant derivative, and $Q$ denotes the interacting term which acquires the explicit form

-$T^{A}$ being the trace of $T^{A}_{\mu\nu}$.
+with $T^{A}$ being the trace of $T^{A}_{\mu\nu}$.
 Thus, the total energy-momentum tensor is covariantly conserved with matter fields being uncoupled:

-In the above equation $T^{A}$ is the trace of $T^{A}_{\mu\nu}$.
-Once the disformal coupling is turned off, this is $h=0$ and, therefore, $\gamma=1$, the standard Yang-Mills field and the canonical quintessence field become fully decoupled as can be easily checked.
+where $T^{A}$ is the trace of $T^{A}_{\mu\nu}$.
+Once the disformal coupling is turned off, this is $h=0$ and, therefore, $\gamma=1$, the standard Yang-Mills field and the canonical quintessence field become fully uncoupled as can be easily checked.